Scott Boland: Domestic career

 The following season in 2014/15, Boland's performances were again consistent, and he was now a mainstay in the Victorian attack.
 He played every match of Victoria's Matador Cup campaign, claiming 9 wickets across the season at an average of 35.22, including defending 8 runs from the final over against New South Wales to win the game for the Victorian side.
 In the Sheffield Shield he played 8 games, including the final, taking 25 wickets at 30.12 along the way.
 His performances this season helped Victoria win their first Sheffield Shield title in 4 seasons.
-Amongst these performances was his first five-wicket haul in first-class cricket, taking 6/49.The 2015/16 season was a breakout season for Boland at both state and international level.
-Boland took a career-best 7/31 against Western Australia that got the attention of the national selectors, and he was added to the standby list for Australia's test against the West Indies in Hobart.
+Amongst these performances was his first five-wicket haul in first-class cricket, taking 6/49.
+The 2015/16 season was a breakout season for Boland at both state and international level.
+Boland took a career-best 7/31 against Western Australia that got the attention of the national selectors, and he was added to the standby list for Australia's Test against the West Indies in Hobart.
 His performances across formats were strong, leading to an eventual selection to play for Australia against India in their tour of Australia in January 2016.
 At the end of the domestic season, he was awarded the Bill Lawry Medal as Victoria's best Sheffield Shield player, collecting 33 wickets at 20.93 on way to helping Victoria win another Sheffield Shield title.
 Boland took 7 wickets at 37.28 in the Matador Cup competition, another consistent season in the competition.

 The 2017/18 season was another consistent season for Boland, as he claimed 38 wickets at 26.92 to finish the season as the 3rd highest wicket-taker, his best figures of 4/41 coming against South Australia, taking 8/129 for the match.
 Boland's was mainstay of Victoria's JLT One-Day cup, taking 6 wickets at 63.50 for the tournament.

 The 2018/19 domestic season was another successful season for Boland.
 For Victoria in the Sheffield Shield Boland took 48 wickets, the most from Victoria, at a miserly average of 19.66.
 He took two 5 wickets hauls, taking 6/49 against New South Wales to bowl Victoria to an innings victory.
 He also took 7/54 in the first innings against South Australia to finish with figures of 9/102.
 These performances helped Boland on the way to claim the Sheffield Shield Player of the Season award.
+On the 29th of June 2023 Boland announced his return to the Melbourne Stars signing a three-year contract.